morphyn/stating-the-obvious/posts/2012-11-11-learning-scala.md

 libraries.

-As I have been playing with Haskell for several months and using basic clojure to play (live-coded music)[http://overtone], I am not totally new to the concepts of functionnal programming.
+As I have been playing with Haskell for several months and using basic clojure to play [live coding music](http://overtone), I am not totally new to the concepts of functionnal programming.
 I also took a course on Prolog during my Bachelor, which first introduced me to pattern matching and heavy use of recursion.
 I had however never read or written any Scala code before.